MarkJaroski/solution-lab-race-conditions-partial-construction/README.md

 Both the research paper and the academy article mention that the standard PHP session library forces sequential requests within a given session, masking race condition vulnerabilities.
-So I decided that my first step would be to create a valid sessions, and gather the *phpsessionid* and corresponding anti-csrf tokens.
+So I decided that my first step would be to create a number of valid sessions, and gather the *phpsessionid* and corresponding anti-csrf tokens.

 My first attempt to generate sessions was with Burp macros, but after a few